The Planning Stages (1927-1939)

 6" battery there might be a drain on troops.
 Dobbie however

-suggested that in war it would be necessary to hold Pengerang
+pointed out that in war it would be necessary to hold Pengerang

-The accepted advantages of having a battery at Pengerang were
+The accepted advantages of having a battery at

-thus put forth:
+Pengerang were thus put forth: -

 It would provide additional depth to the defences of the main